fletcherm/add-note-count-to-focus-task/README.md

 # Description

+As of 2018-01-12, this script updates my "Process TextExpander snippets" OmniFocus task with suggested snippets once a month.

-This script automatically updates my `Process Evernote inbox` OmniFocus task with the number of unprocessed articles I have waiting in Evernote.
+(FYI - at one point, it automatically updated my `Process Evernote inbox` OmniFocus task with the number of unprocessed articles I have waiting in Evernote.
+No longer by the time I stopped using the script...)

 ## Required software